 The paper production process is one of the most pollutant manufacturing processes.
 The paper and pulp production processes release more than 200 million pounds of toxin per year.
 Trees are the basic ingredient of these processes.
 And if the current trend of deforestation continues, we will not have any rainforest left within the next 100 years.
 There is one common reason behind all these effects – the excessive use of paper.

 Going paperless could prevent or at least minimize these events significantly.
 Along with the monetary and productivity benefits, it will also help us reduce the ecological footprint.
-While there is a growing scarcity of fresh water, average office workers can help in saving thousands of gallons of water by avoiding excessive use of paper.
-Other notable benefits include reducing the greenhouse gas emission; avoid filling millions of garbage bags and obviously, saving more trees.
+While there is a growing scarcity of freshwater, average office workers can help in saving thousands of gallons of water by avoiding excessive use of paper.
+Other notable benefits include reducing greenhouse gas emissions; avoid filling millions of garbage bags and obviously, saving more trees.

 Don’t forget to share your thoughts about going paperless or the impacts of a paper-based society by leaving a comment below.